-I didn’t expect to enjoy visiting a tank museum or spending time at Tankfest.
+I didn’t expect to enjoy visiting the tank museum or spending time at Tankfest.
 After all, I’m a classical music-loving middle-aged mum who enjoys affordable luxury travel, a healthy dose of culture, and a G&T or two.
 My style is a lot more Glyndebourne than Glastonbury.

 Festivals are my idea of hell.
 The idea of trudging around a field surrounded by noise, sweaty people and queues for loos sends shivers down my spine.
 I’ve never been to a festival yet and I’m not planning to change that anytime soon.